Step One: Initial Enquiry

-What Named Awards are most appropriate for the programmes that you are submitting for accreditation?
+• At this stage you will need to start thinking about what Named Awards are most appropriate for the programmes that you are submitting for accreditation.

 • The SEDA office will send you a letter confirming the mentor(s) and accreditor(s) and their contact details, plus the dates of the forthcoming committee meetings at which the accreditation could be ratified, along with an invoice for the fees payable.